eXTReMe Tracker

 There's a tarp over my work area because it has been raining so much here lately.

 I guess that's good to keep the fresco moist.
-On the right is my inside studio in Nahiku, also very wet.
+On the right is my inside studio in Nahiku, also a very wet area.

 fresco tentNahiku studio